Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/04_text_standardization_regex.md

 ---

 Text is the messiest data type.
 The same city might appear as `"New York"`, `"new york"`, and `" NEW YORK "`; a phone number might be written five different ways.
 To a computer these are all *different* values, so before you count, group, or match anything, you standardize the text first.
-This is where Week 1's regex practice pays off.
+This is where Week 1's regex practice applies.

 Recall from Module 2.4 that string methods on a Series go through the `.str` accessor.